Dirk-/Asurino-Library/readme.txt

-This is a C++ library for Arduino for controlling the Asuro robot Tested on Arduino 0010 Alpha.
+This is a C++ library for Arduino for controlling the Asuro robot Tested with Arduino IDE v1.6.5.

 Installation
 --------------------------------------------------------------------------------

-To install this library, just place this entire folder as a subfolder in your Arduino-xxxx/hardware/libraries folder.
+To install this library, just place this entire folder as a subfolder in your ˜/Documents/Arduino/libraries folder.

 When installed, this library should look like:

-Arduino-xxxx/hardware/libraries/Asuro              (this library's folder) Arduino-xxxx/hardware/libraries/Asuro/Asuro.cpp    (the library implementation file) Arduino-xxxx/hardware/libraries/Asuro/Asuro.h      (the library description file) Arduino-xxxx/hardware/libraries/Asuro/keywords.txt (the syntax coloring file) Arduino-xxxx/hardware/libraries/Asuro/examples     (the examples in the "open" menu) Arduino-xxxx/hardware/libraries/Asuro/readme.txt   (this file)
+˜/Documents/Arduino/libraries/Asuro              (this library's folder) ˜/Documents/Arduino/libraries/Asuro/Asuro.cpp    (the library implementation file) ˜/Documents/Arduino/libraries/Asuro/Asuro.h      (the library description file) ˜/Documents/Arduino/libraries/Asuro/keywords.txt (the syntax coloring file) ˜/Documents/Arduino/libraries/Asuro/examples     (the examples in the "open" menu) ˜/Documents/Arduino/libraries/Asuro/readme.txt   (this file)

 Building
 --------------------------------------------------------------------------------